joshmorgan1000/UTKH/THEORY.md

    - All points were attracted to the center of the system.
    - All points repelled each other.
-   - All points were constrained by a set proximity to the center of the system, as to result in a set of verices with a shared, consistent radius, and an even distribution along the surface of the polyhedral sphere.
+   - All points were constrained by a set proximity to the center of the system, as to result in a set of vertices with a shared, consistent radius, and an even distribution along the surface of the polyhedral sphere.

-Keep in mind that while these equations and thought experiments assume a quantized number of points, the algorithm does not inherentily assume that the points are quantized, and thus can be applied to any number of points, including non-integer values.
+Keep in mind that while these equations and thought experiments assume a quantized number of points, the algorithm does not inherently assume that the points are quantized, and thus can be applied to any number of points, including non-integer values.
 The algorithm was designed to converge on a stable configuration of points that would represent the vertices of a polyhedron.

-After initialization and subsequent iterations of the algorithm, the system stabilized into configurations where each point settled on a spherical plane in a manner that was equidistent from its neighbors.
+After initialization and subsequent iterations of the algorithm, the system stabilized into configurations where each point settled on a spherical plane in a manner that was equidistant from its neighbors.
 Subsequently, the following pattern was observed:

- - For $N = 2$ the vertices are diametrically opposite, so $\cos\theta=-1$ and $\theta=\pi$ radians (thus forming a line passing throught he center of the sphere).
+ - For $N = 2$ the vertices are diametrically opposite, so $\cos\theta=-1$ and $\theta=\pi$ radians (thus forming a line passing through the center of the sphere).
- - For $N = 3$ the vertices form an equilateral triangle on the bisectional equator, with $\cos\theta=-\frac{1}{2}$ and $\theta=\frac{2\pi}{3}$ radians, where the geometric center of the trinagle was the center of the sphere.
+ - For $N = 3$ the vertices form an equilateral triangle on the bisectional equator, with $\cos\theta=-\frac{1}{2}$ and $\theta=\frac{2\pi}{3}$ radians, where the geometric center of the triangle was the center of the sphere.
  - For $N = 4$ the vertices form a tetrahedron, with $\cos\theta=-\frac{1}{3}$ and $\cos\theta=\frac{\pi}{2}$

-Generalizing this pattern, intuiviely the optimal angle of separation between adjacent points on a spherical polyhedron for any given $N \ge 3$ is:
+Generalizing this pattern, intuitively the optimal angle of separation between adjacent points on a spherical polyhedron for any given $N \ge 3$ is:

-$$\cos\theta=-\frac{1}{N-1}\cdot$$
+$$\cos\theta=-\frac{1}{N-1}$$

-Intiutively, this relationship arises because for $N$ points distributed uniformly on the sphere:
+Intuitively, this relationship arises because for $N$ points distributed uniformly on the sphere:

  - The angular separation decreases as $N$ increases.
  - The denominator $N-1$ ensures that the total angular coverage of the sphere is preserved while accounting for the increasing number of adjacent points.

 Taking the inverse cosine yields the angular separation:

-  $$\theta=\arccos\left(-\frac{1}{N-1}\right)\cdot$$
+  $$\theta=\arccos\left(-\frac{1}{N-1}\right)$$

 Hyper-dimensional computer simulations seem to confirm this equation.